Decision API before software acts

 Payback estimate appears after input values are applied.

 Modeled estimate only.
-Use your pilot baseline and measured scorecard deltas for procurement decisions.
+Use your baseline and measured decision-outcome deltas for procurement decisions.

 Run intake-to-rollout operations from one place: commercial readiness checks, runtime telemetry, and launch actions.